 About the Author:

-Jenny is a Free Fly Fishing Ambassador and a New Englander with a love for the ocean.
+Jenny is a Free Fly Fishing Ambassador and a New Englander with a love for the ocean and for our women's pull on shorts!
 There's no place she'd rather be than on the water in search of everything and nothing at the same time, especially with a fly rod in hand.